awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    ```
    NAME            VERSION                 STATUS  ISSUES  IAMROLE UPDATE AVAILABLE
-   coredns          v1.8.0-eksbuild.1      ACTIVE  0               v1.8.3-eksbuild.1
+   coredns          v1.8.7-eksbuild.2      ACTIVE  0               v1.8.7-eksbuild.3
    ```

 1. Update the add\-on to the version returned under `UPDATE AVAILABLE` in the output of the previous step\.

    ```
-   eksctl update addon \
+   eksctl update addon --name coredns --version v1.8.7-eksbuild.3 --cluster my-cluster --force
-       --name coredns \
-       --version v1.8.3-eksbuild.1 \
-       --cluster my-cluster \
-       --force
    ```

-   If you remove the `--force` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
+   If you remove the **\-\-*force*** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about other options for this setting, see [Addons](https://eksctl.io/usage/addons/) in the `eksctl` documentation\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------
 #### [ AWS Management Console ]